top of page

 By Cam Bestwick

-The first and over-represented aspect is about forward planning the best uses for your time.
-The second, under-represented aspect is about training oneself to actually make best use of time from moment-to-moment, in the face of constantly changing information, priorities and motivation and energy levels.
-Inattention to this second aspect is why most people who are exposed to training first type of tools can’t sustain the benefits of those forward planning techniques.
-The short course offers balanced training in both domains.
+The over-represented aspect is about forward planning the best use for one's time.
+The second, under-represented aspect is about conditioning oneself to actually make best use of time from moment-to-moment in the face of constantly changing information, priorities and motivation and energy levels.

 Portable Professionalism